eileenrose/CS_M10B_Projects/README.md

 Draws either a truck or a car using inheritance and polymorphism.
 Allows the user to name the model of the car and the tonnage for the truck.

 Topic G:
-Used the Array class from Chapter 10 of <i>C++: How to Program</i> by Deitel and converts it into a template
+Used the Array class from Chapter 10 of <i>C++: How to Program</i> by Deitel and converts it into a template class.

 Topic I:
 Reads data from a file and inputs it into a vector.
 Then the data is sorted into a deque with the mode calculated, then written to a file.